alexdevero/alex-devero-blog/__drafts__/draft--scope.md

 ## Variable scope

 Every time you declare a variable or a function its visibility and accessibility is limited.
 There is one thing that determines this.
-It called a [scope], or "variable scope".
+It is called a [scope], or "variable scope".
 This scope says where you can access specific variable and function and where you can't.
 In JavaScript, there are two types of scope, global and local scope.

 ### Global scope